nephio-project/docs/user-guide/exercises.md

 ```
 </details>

-## Step 6: Check Free5GC operator deployment
+## Step 6: Check Free5GC Operator Deployment

-Within five minutes of applying that, you should see `free5gc` namespaces on
+Within five minutes of applying the free5gc Operator YAML file, you should see `free5gc` namespaces on
 your regional and edge clusters:

 ```bash